Authentic Lessons for 21st Century Learning

 Extend

+Display slide 17.
 Once students have created their Five Point Programs, have them post them around the classroom.
-Invite the class to participate in a Gallery Walk.
-Give each student a pad of sticky notes to write down 1-2 points that stand out to them from their classmates’ programs.
+Invite students to participate in a Gallery Walk visiting a minimum of five programs.
+Have students write down 1-2 points that stand out to them from their classmates’ programs on a sticky note or the back of one of their handouts.
 Ask students to look for any similarities to their own programs, and have students walk around the room to look at their classmates’ programs.

 After students have completed their Gallery Walk, bring the class back together and have students share which points they wrote down that stood out to them.